yell0wsuit/appledict2html/readme.md

 pip install appledict2semantic
 ```

-## Obtain and extract Apple Dictionary HTML files
+## Obtaining and extracting Apple Dictionary HTML files

 ### How to obtain

-To obtain the Apple Dictionary, first you need to have a macOS.
+To obtain the Apple Dictionary data, first you need to have a macOS.

 Then, open the Dictionary app, select Dictionary > Settings.
 Choose the sources you want to download.